 These are bold and wishful claims, of course, which perhaps pay inadequate heed to the less salutary aspects of the diaspora cultural package, or to the dynamics of change within Island society and culture.
 But the shifts underway in the Puerto Rican poetic landscape are no doubt serious, especially because they are motivated by the youth, and are also clearly part of a larger cultural “de-centering” engendered in some significant way by the new kinds of interaction with the diaspora experience.
 The work of young poets like Gallego and Guillermo Rebollo-Gil, publications like the bilingual student journal Tonguas, and the scene at the Nuyorican Café and other venues around the Island, show that the diaspora is now serving as a source of cultural innovation rather than a mere receptacle or extension.
 The contemporary poetic scene demonstrates that the “from below” cultural remittances arriving to the homeland, rather than being embraced in paternalistic fashion or dismissed as alien or inferior, are beginning to challenge the dominant values and philosophic orientations that prevail across the political spectrum.

-Juan Flores is Professor of Latino Studies in the Department of Social and Cultural Analysis at New York University.
+Juan Flores is a Professor of Latino Studies in the Department of Social and Cultural Analysis at New York University.
 His books include From Bomba to Hip-Hop: Puerto Rican Culture and Latino Identity.
-This article is abridged from author’s forthcoming book, The Diaspora Strikes Back: Caribeño Tales of Learning and Turning (Routledge, 2008).
+This article is abridged from the author’s forthcoming book, The Diaspora Strikes Back: Caribeño Tales of Learning and Turning (Routledge, 2008)

 For a practicing Buddhist, my first Mass attendance at St. Ambrose two years ago was a memorable event.
 I had spent the earlier part of the day visiting…